The History of the U.S. Naval Cryptologic Veterans Association

 Much of the success of the NCVA as an organization is due to the widespread appeal of the CRYPTOLOG.
 CRYPTOLOG also has provided an outlet for many members to provide stories which otherwise might never have been published.
 CRYPTOLOG articles are cleared for security with the Naval Security Group Command Headquarters and have frequently addressed some of the continuing and vexing issues of pre-war and World War II cryptologic operations.

-Members of the U.S. Naval Cryptologic Veterans Association who have signed up for user accounts with this Website can login and download copies of the CRYPTOLOG (2008 – 2019).
+Members of the U.S. Naval Cryptologic Veterans Association who have signed up for user accounts with this Website can login and download copies of CRYPTOLOG (2008 – current).

 In April 2012 at the reunion in Tucson, Arizona, William (Bill) Hickey, a retired Lieutenant Commander, was elected as the Executive Director.
 Previous Executive Directors are: